 Octapharma is putting its expertise to work to find new treatments for COVID-19 as part of its ongoing commitment to its patients.
 The company has launched a special project team to explore new therapies, and today announced that in addition it has also joined other global leaders in plasma fractionation in a collaboration to develop a potential plasma-derived hyperimmune immunoglobulin therapy for treating COVID-19.

 A message from Wolfgang Marguerre, Chariman and CEO, Octapharma Group, assures patients that the company is doing everything it can to ensure they continue to receive the medicines they need to stay healthy, detailing the various corporate initiatives that have been implemented.

 Octapharma USA, 2.6.20

-With global health concerns regarding the 2019 novel Coronavirus (2019-nCoV) continuing to rise, hospital administrators and healthcare professionals are evaluating their options for providing patients with blood products that have an added level of safety.
+With global health concerns regarding the 2019 novel Coronavirus (SARS-CoV-2) continuing to rise, hospital administrators and healthcare professionals are evaluating their options for providing patients with blood products that have an added level of safety.
 “Octaplas™, Pooled Plasma (Human), Solvent/Detergent (S/D) Treated Solution for Intravenous Infusion, provides that peace of mind the healthcare community is looking for,” said Octapharma USA President Flemming Nielsen.